lunacookies/vim-strand/README.md

 ### From Releases

 This is the recommended method for most users, as it allows you to skip the step of installing Rust and compiling strand yourself.
-Simply hop over to [the Releases section](https://github.com/arzg/vim-strand/releases), click on the newest release and download the binary appropriate to your machine.
+Simply hop over to [the latest Release](https://github.com/arzg/vim-strand/releases/latest) and download the binary appropriate to your machine.
 (Note that the `ubuntu-latest` binary also supports other Linux distributions).

 ### From source